Safety net hospital: California

-The 21 hospitals part of California's health care safety net system is represented by the California Association of Public Hospitals and Health Systems.
-These 21 hospitals are 6% of all the hospitals in California but provide care for 80% of the state's population.
-40% of their total hospital services is for uninsured patients and 35% is for Medicaid Patients.
+The twenty-one hospitals that are a part of California's health-care safety-net system is represented by the California Association of Public Hospitals and Health Systems.
+These twenty-one hospitals are six percent of all the hospitals in California but provide care for eighty percent of the state's population.
+Forty percent of their total hospital services is for uninsured patients and thirty-five percent is for Medicaid Patients.